-Similarly, in Belgium French is also spoken with other languages — mostly Dutch and German in a small minority.
+Similarly, in Belgium French is also spoken with other languages — mostly Flemish/Dutch and German in a small minority.

 How will users from other French-speaking countries — Belgium or Switzerland especially — feel about the use of the French flag?

-Many other languages share similar issues when combined into a single flag — including Arabic, Bengali, German, Hindi and Portuguese.
+Many other languages share similar issues when combined into a single flag — including Arabic, German and Portuguese.
 Flags are specific to countries: languages often cross borders.

 If you are targeting users from a specific country, then flags are highly appropriate.
 However, if you’re targeting users of a specific languages, think again before using flags.